Group VII A Elements (Halogen Family)

 The order of reactivity of halogens towards this reaction is

 F2 > Cl2 > Br2 > I2

-As the size of halogen increases, the bond energy of H – X bond decreases and thus stability of halide decreases also the polarity of the bond decreases.
+As the size of halogen increases, the H – X bond energy decreases, and thus, the stability of halide decreases and the bond’s polarity decreases.

 - The order of stability and polarity is HF > HCl > HBr > HI

-- While order of reactivity of halogen acids is HI > HBr >HCl > HF
+- While the order of reactivity of halogen acids is HI > HBr >HCl > HF

 - The acidic strength of hydrogen halides increases down the group.
-As the stability of halogen acids decrease down the group accordingly their acidic strength increases down the group.
+As the stability of halogen acids decreases down the group accordingly their acidic strength increases down group.